karthikr1421/penalty-shootout-simulator/README.md

-# penalty-shootout-simulator
+ # Penalty Shootout Simulator ⚽

- A fun C++ console game that simulates a 5-round penalty shootout against the computer.
+A simple C++ console-based game where you compete in a penalty shootout against the computer.
+Choose your kick and dive directions across 5 rounds to win the match!